thgjpvuq/Data-Science-Projects/README.md

 # Data Science Projects
- All Projects relating to the Data Science course
+All projects relating to Data Science.
+This includes projects in Python and R.